Veterinary SciencesFind a programme

-Research activities in the school are focused on three research themes and encompass both clinical excellence and strong basic science:
+Research activities in the school are focused on two research themes, aligned with cross-cutting critical mass across the University of Bristol, and encompass both clinical excellence and strong basic science.

-Within each of these themes we incorporate quantitative approaches through our Biostatistics, Epidemiology, Mathematics and Ecology group.
-Research that goes across these three themes is a major strength of the school and is also reflected by our participation in these University initiatives:
+Interdisciplinary research is a major strength of the school and is reflected by our participation in these University and UK initiatives: